-The rpm range of the MBE 900 engine is 600 rpm to 850 rpm if the parameters in the CPC are set to the default range.
+The rpm range of the MBE 4000 engine is 600 to 850 rpm if the parameters in the Common Powertrain Controller (CPC) are set to the default range.

-Change the idling speed as follows:
+Change the idle speed as follows:

-1. Turn the cruise control switch to the OFF position.

-- 2. To increase the idle speed, push the "Resume" switch until the idle is fast enough. - 3.
+- 1. Turn the cruise control switch to the OFF position. - 2.
+To increase the idle speed, push the "Resume" switch until the idle is fast enough. - 3.
 To decrease the idle speed, push the "Decel" switch until the idle is slow enough.